Infineon/mtb-example-pmg1-led-sw-interface/README.md

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
- 1.1.0   | Update to support PMG1-S3 BSP
+ 1.1.0   | Updated to support PMG1-S3 BSP
  2.0.0   | Major update to support ModusToolbox&trade; v3.0.
-This version is **not**  backward compatible with previous versions of ModusToolbox&trade;
+This version is not backward compatible with previous versions of ModusToolbox&trade;
- 2.1.0   | Update to support EVAL_PMG1_B1_DRP kit
+ 2.1.0   | Updated to support EVAL_PMG1_B1_DRP kit
+ 2.2.0   | Updated to support EVAL_PMG1_S1_DRP and EVAL_PMG1_S3_DUALDRP kits
 <br>